NeonTowel/galactic-parallax/README.md

 The universe is full of strange things: sentient doorbells, rain in Islington, and all the wrong sorts of lizards in power.
 It also desperately needs better desktop wallpapers. **Galactic Parallax** is a web app that aims to correct that last bit, by making intergalactic-quality backgrounds easier to discover than Arthur Dent's misplaced cup of tea.

-Currently, this is a launch pad: a SvelteKit frontend and Cloudflare Worker API backend, both awaiting the arrival of actual, marvelous wallpaper-search features.
-Much like British weather, it is subject to sudden and inexplicable change.
+The initial launch phase is complete! **Galactic Parallax** now boasts a SvelteKit frontend (live on Netlify) and a powerful Cloudflare Worker API backend, actively delivering those once-awaited, marvelous wallpaper-search features.
+It's proven to be more reliable than a Babel fish, though perhaps just as surprising at times.

+You can find the live application at: [https://parallax.neontowel.dev](https://parallax.neontowel.dev)

+**Please Note:** For now and the foreseeable future, usage is limited to permitted email accounts solely for internal use.

 ---

 ## Technology (Probably Harmless)

 - **Frontend**: SvelteKit, Tailwind CSS, TypeScript, Vite
-- **Backend**: Hono (JavaScript/TypeScript), Cloudflare Workers, Auth0-protected endpoints.
+- **Backend**: Hono (JavaScript/TypeScript) on Cloudflare Workers, utilizing Auth0 for authentication and Cloudflare D1 for data persistence.
 For detailed API documentation, see `api/README.md`.

 ---